 Our Story

-We were inspired by Sugata Mitra’s “Hole in the Wall” experiment in India, which showed that children can teach themselves—and each other—when given access to technology and freedom to explore, challenging traditional ideas about structured learning.
+We were inspired by Sugata Mitra’s “Hole in the Wall” experiment in India, which showed that children have the proper tools they can teach themselves, and each other, when given access to technology and freedom to explore, challenging traditional ideas about structured learning.

 Innovation Stations

 We created what we would like to be thought of as the “Hole in the wall experiment 2.0” is our Innovation Stations.
-We use the power of AI to give students access to Discovery-Learning to both students who do not have access to education, and as an alternative to those that do.
+We use the power of AI to give students access to Discovery-Learning as an alternative to those that do.

 Innovation Stations are low cost, can be set up nearly anywhere.
 Learners lead the conversation while our Madam Bella asks them to explain their thoughts, and ideas.